Velho and Christian Too (first co-writing by Ranae)

 – “The velho walks through the quiet forest.”

 A Finnish velho is wise and in the forest.
-That’s what Duo indicates.

-This is not velho.
+These are not velho.

 Britt Karin Larsen, the author, spoke to many Forest Finns to get authentic reports of their lives.
 She presents Kaisa as wise, clear-headed, and complex.
-Kaisa is an old woman I aspire to be like.

 With that, I arrive at a possible partial understanding of my own Forest Finn ancestors.
 The fictional Kaisa is of the same time period and place as my great-great grandmother Marta.
 My great-grandmother Lisa and my great-grandfather Lars would have been young people with elders like Kaisa around them.